karmab/agent-based-ansible/README.md

 ## Emulating baremetal hosts with kcli

-A [kcli plan](kcli_plan.yml) is provided to create 3 vms with specific uuid and  macaddress on a non dhcp libvirt network
+A [kcli plan](kcli_plan.yml) is provided to create 3 vms with specific macaddresses on a non dhcp libvirt network

 The plan can be run with